JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - If a user notices that the key is not correct they can report it
 - Admin can then edit the key and the correct key will be displayed instead of the one fetched from spotify
 ## Sound
-- Record each note so that users can click on each fret to play the note and see these scales sound like.
+Record each note so that users can click on each fret to play the note and see these scales sound like.
+- Record each note for the first 16 frets #DONE

+### Create a separate wav file for each note
+- High E string #DONE
+- B
+- G
+- D
+- A
+- Low E

+### Make clicking the frets play the notes
+- Only one note can be active per string
+- Double clicks should stop the previous clip and start again
 - Test and see if double click should stop the first clip or play it twice, try to make it feel as if you are playing a real guitar

 ## Circle of Fifths